The Provençal Canyon in the Luberon: a practical guide for your trip

 The walk of the Ochre Trails is also known as Giant's Causeway.
 There are two routes: one that takes 30 minutes and one that takes 50 minutes.

-The Pathway des Ocres is a walk that will surprise you with breathtaking landscapes, worthy of the American Far West.
+The Sentier des Ocres is a walk that will surprise you with its breathtaking landscapes, worthy of the American Far West.